7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 What to do:

-• Add risk disclosures to your landing page, token sale page, and wallet interface
+• You can add risk disclosures to your landing page, token sale page, and wallet interface.

 Mini Case Example

-One startup launched a utility token tied to digital collectibles.
-They had a smart contract and sleek UI, but no user disclosures.
+One startup launched a utility token tied to digital collectables.
+They had a smart contract and a sleek UI, but no user disclosures.
 A U.S.-based buyer lost tokens due to a contract error and threatened legal action.
 The founders had no governing law, no refund policy, and no legal disclaimers.
-After consulting legal counsel, they updated their Terms of Use, added token risk warnings, and clarified their jurisdiction clause.
+After undergoing a crypto compliance review and consulting legal counsel, they updated their Terms of Use, added token risk warnings, and clarified their jurisdiction clause.
 The issue was de-escalated, and they avoided formal legal action.

 Quick Checklist